How to Delete Every Other Column in Excel (5 Easy ways)

 2. Manually Select Column in Excel to Eliminate

 In this method, we manually select the columns we want to remove from the workbook.
 We will use the keyboard keys for this implementation.
-Follow these simple procedures:

 Steps:

-• First, select column header C.
+• First, select the header of column C.

 • To select two or more columns, hold CTRL + left-click on the desired columns.